Cover letters are necessary to make a strong first impression on employers. But how do you write one that stands out?

 Keep your cover letter’s length to about 250–400 words, or roughly one page.

-Focus on your most relevant skills and experiences, and avoid repeating information that’s already in your resume.
-A concise, well-written cover letter demonstrates your ability to communicate effectively and respect the reader’s time.
+Every word should count.
+Focus on your most relevant skills and experiences.
+A concise, well-written cover letter shows that you can communicate effectively and that you respect the reader’s time.

 Check your formatting

-Proper cover letter format ensures that your application looks professional.
+Using a consistent cover letter format makes your application look polished and professional.
 A well-written cover letter is normally:

 - 200–400 words (short cover letters are easier to skim)